Mineral Crystal Structures

 Minerals that have a Hexagonal crystal structure include: Aquamarine, Emerald, Quartz varieties, Tourmaline, Calcite, Corundum, Hematite and Ice(!).

 *Personally, I struggled with the classification of Calcite and its rhombohedral crystal formation being associated with the Hexagonal crystal structure.
-I searched, studied, and finally came upon an explanation that I was able to draw up, and finally make sense of the association.
-I’m a visual person, and seeing it mocked up in conjunction with the Hexagonal crystal 3-D drawing was enlightening!
+I searched, studied, and finally came upon an explanation that I was able to draw up, and thus finally make sense of the association.
+I'm a visual person, and seeing it mocked up in conjunction with the Hexagonal crystal 3-D drawing and the rhombohedral integration was enlightening!

 The Tetragonal crystal system is similar to the Isometric/Cubic crystal system in that all 3 axes intersect at 90°, but only two of the axes are of equal length whereas the 3rd axis is either longer or shorter than the other two.